-They are also now subscription based – meaning you’ll need to pay an annual fee to get support and the latest updated versions.
+They are also now subscription-based – meaning you’ll need to pay an annual fee to get support and the latest updated versions.
 You can continue to use the plugin if your subscription runs out – but again you won’t continue to get updates.
 We often recommend WooCommerce extensions over other plugins with similar functionality, despite this cost.
-Compared to similar plugins, these are

-The right way to install and enable an WooCommerce.com extension is to first connect your site to your WooCommerce.com account.
+The right way to install and enable a WooCommerce.com extension is to first connect your site to your WooCommerce.com account.
 Let’s do that.

-1. Create a WooCommerce.com account and purchase extension subscription
+1. Create a WooCommerce.com account and purchase an extension subscription.

 If you haven’t done so already, you’ll need to purchase a subscription for the extension you want.
 This will require you to log into your WordPress.com account (or create a new one).
 You’ll then have a WooCommerce.com account that’s connected to your WordPress.com account.